josephrocca/is-vpn/README.md

 }
 ```

-# Important
+# Do Not Needlessly Block VPN Users
 There are many valid reasons for people to use VPNs.
 Please do not use this to carelessly block VPN users when not required.
 In my case, for example, I use it to allow accepting anonymous votes as part of a ranking algorithm, which is better than forcing all users to sign up.
+If I were to allow anonymous votes from VPNs, then voting manipulation would be much easier.
 Please try to keep the web usable for VPN users.